KnyazQasan/Pascal-project-/README.md

 > Update doesn't help, it still shows `[not supported]`.

-Visit [issues](https://github.com/stascorp/rdpwrap/issues) section, and check whether your `termsrv.dll` build is listed here.
-If you can't find such issue, create a new — specify your build version for adding to support.

 > Why `RDPCheck` doesn't allow to change resolution and other settings?

 `RDPCheck` is a very simple application and only for testing purposes.
 You need to use Microsoft Remote Desktop Client (`mstsc.exe`) if you want to customize the settings.
 You can use `127.0.0.1` or `127.0.0.2` address for loopback connection.

-### Known issues:
-- Beginning with Windows 8 **on tablet PCs** inactive sessions will be logged out by system - [more info](https://github.com/stascorp/rdpwrap/issues/37)
-- Beginning with Windows 10 you can accidentally lock yourself from PC - [more info](https://github.com/stascorp/rdpwrap/issues/50)
-- Beginning with the Creators Update for Windows 10 Home, RDP Wrapper will no longer work, claiming that the listener is `[not listening]` because of `rfxvmt.dll` is missing - [more info](https://github.com/stascorp/rdpwrap/issues/194#issuecomment-323564111), [download links](https://github.com/stascorp/rdpwrap/issues/194#issuecomment-325627235)
-- Terminal Service does not start after installing some updates or "Access Denied" issue - [#215](https://github.com/stascorp/rdpwrap/issues/215), [#101](https://github.com/stascorp/rdpwrap/issues/101)
-- RDP Wrapper does not work with RemoteFX enabled hosts - [#127](https://github.com/stascorp/rdpwrap/issues/127), [#208](https://github.com/stascorp/rdpwrap/issues/208), [#216](https://github.com/stascorp/rdpwrap/issues/216)
-- RDP works, but termsrv.dll crashes on logon attempt - Windows Vista Starter RTM x86 (termsrv.dll `6.0.6000.16386`)
-- If Terminal Services hangs at startup, try to add **`rdpwrap.dll`** to antivirus exclusions.
-Also try to isolate RDP Wrapper from other shared services by the command:
-<br>`sc config TermService type= own`
-- RDP Wrapper can be removed by AVG Free Antivirus and [Norton Antivirus](https://github.com/stascorp/rdpwrap/issues/191) - first make sure you downloaded [official release](https://github.com/stascorp/rdpwrap/releases) from GitHub, then add it to exclusions.

 ---

 ### Change log:

-#### 2017.12.27
-- Version 1.6.2
-- Installer updated
-- Include updated INI file for latest Windows builds
-- Added check for supported Windows versions ([#155](https://github.com/stascorp/rdpwrap/issues/155))
-- Added feature to take INI file from current directory ([#300](https://github.com/stascorp/rdpwrap/issues/300))
-- Added feature to restore rfxvmt.dll (missing in Windows 10 Home [#194](https://github.com/stascorp/rdpwrap/issues/194))
-- RDP Config updated
-- Added feature to allow custom start programs ([#13 (comment)](https://github.com/stascorp/rdpwrap/issues/13#issuecomment-77651843))
-- MSI installation package added ([#14](https://github.com/stascorp/rdpwrap/issues/14))

 #### 2016.08.01
 - Version 1.6.1